 This is the entry level and must be passed by everyone who wishes to operate an Amateur Radio transmitter in the UK.

 Foundation licence holders can operate commercially designed equipment with a maximum power of 10 Watts (although you can use aerial arrays to boost the effective power of the signal).

-The exam consists of practical tests and a multiple choice theory paper.
+The exam currently consists of a multiple choice theory paper.

-The aim of the training and exam is to ensure that you can install and operate your station safely without causing interference to others.
+The aim of the exam is to ensure that you can install and operate your station safely without causing interference to others.